 Participants and facilitators will also be invited to an end-of-session celebration where they’ll be in the running to win prizes.

 How do I apply?

-Applications to facilitate during Autumn Session have now closed.
+Expressions of Interest to facilitate or participate in Autumn Session have now closed.

 For enquiries, please fill out our online enquiry form (opens in new window).

 "I really loved it.
 Being a management student, facilitating helped me to develop leadership skills relevant to my course."
 (Facilitator Spring, 2018)

 "Becoming a facilitator helped me to improve my confidence… It’s rewarding to have this sort of contact with other students."
 (Facilitator Spring, 2018)

 "I don’t feel lost anymore."
 (Participant Spring, 2018)

 "The program successfully engages international students with non-English speaking backgrounds.
 (It) helps to improve confidence in speaking, effective communication, groupwork and discussion skills."
 (Participant Spring, 2018)